“You walk around like a clenched fist rather than an open hand, brother. I think you close yourself off from…what life can still be.”

 The scrape of the grindstone and the soft patter of polish onto breastplates could only distract him for so long, though.
 In some ways, that was what the entire thing was: a distraction.

 “I am here because I am useful here,” he muttered to the night air.
 The other Forsaken nearby ignored him.
 Just as many of them had talked to themselves when the loss and the self-recriminations got too great, and it was an unspoken courtesy to let their fellows alone in their brooding.
 So long as you could still fight, that was good enough, and talking about it just reminded them all of experiences they would rather forget.

-“I am good at war, and so I fight,” said Keelath.
+“I am good at war, and so I fight,” said Keelath to the darkness beyond his little forge.
 “What else is left to me?
-I cannot heal anyone any longer.
 The Light I once served now burns me.
-I cannot give my once-wife life in her belly, or the love she craves… My brother holds the barony, his wife with heir.
+I cannot give my once-wife life in her belly, or the love she craves… My brother holds the barony, with a warlock fir his bride.
 My own son is corrupted and dying.

 Keelath glanced at the stars: the beacons of hope for so many elves.
 Now they looked cold and distant; their mother had turned her face from him.
 “Perhaps my brother still sees a way,” Keelath murmured.
 “Perhaps for the living, there is.
 For the dead there is only servitude until we are dust.”